No Products in the Cart

 Ratings: 4/5

 Trying to find a glass bottle at a plastic bottle price?
 Look no further because LuvLap brings to you a high-quality borosilicate glass feeding bottle at an affordable price.
 Since it's made of borosilicate glass, it's simple to sterilise for germ-free use.
 The groves in the teat make it simple for your baby to latch on and protect against nipple collapse.
-Its anti-colic vents prevent the intake of air, reducing gas and spitting up.
-While the leak-proof system is an additional feature that makes this product a user favourite.
+It also has anti-colic vents, which can keep your baby from bloating and spitting up.
+The leak-proof system of this bottle is definitely a feature that parents love.

 Specifications: 5 x 5 x 20.5 cm; 219 Grams